 Written by Sibi

-Hi Andrew, this has been a long time coming!
-Go ahead and introduce yourself to our community
+Hi Mitch, go ahead and introduce yourself to our community.

 What would your dream 3D printer setup be?